topranks/wmf-clab/README.md

 Juniper's crpd is basically just their routing-stack software (i.e. OSPF, BGP, IS-IS implementation) deployed in a container.
 Unlike virtual-machine based platforms such as [vMX](https://www.juniper.net/us/en/products/routers/mx-series/vmx-virtual-router-software.html), it does not implement any dataplane funcationality.
 Instead it runs the various protocols and builds the per-protocol and global RIB, and then uses the normal Linux [netlink](https://en.wikipedia.org/wiki/Netlink) interface to program routes into the Linux network namespace of the crpd container.

 This means that, while the OSPF, BGP and other protocol implemenations should operate exactly as on a real Juniper router, packet encapsulation and forwarding is being performed by Linux.
-As such crpd is only 100% valid to test some things (such as changes to OSPF metrics) but not others (like how MPLS label stacks or Vlan tags are added to packets).
+As such crpd is only 100% valid to test some things (such as changes to OSPF metrics) but not others (like how Vlan tags are added to packets, ICMP is generated, fragmentation is handled etc.)

 ### Lab Workflow

 At a high level the approach to building the lab is as follows:

-1. Run the ```gen_topo.py``` script, which will:
+1. Run the ```gen_topo.py```, which generates required topology files:
     1. Connect to WMF Netbox and discover all core routers, links and circuits between them.
-    2. Generate a containerlab topology file in YAML to match the discovered topology.
+    2. Generate a YAML containerlab topology file based on the discovered topology
     3. Write a startup bash script which will:
         1. Initialise the lab with the clab command, creating containers and links
         2. Add IP addresses to the newly created container interfaces